Aathirams1996/Aathirams1996/README.md

 ▪ Improved prediction accuracy from **75% → 90%**
 ▪ Published research in *PhysioNet Challenge (AIP Conference Proceedings)*

-**𝐒𝐫𝐞𝐞 𝐂𝐡𝐢𝐭𝐫𝐚 𝐓𝐢𝐫𝐮𝐧𝐚𝐥 𝐈𝐧𝐬𝐭𝐢𝐭𝐮𝐭𝐞 𝐟𝐨𝐫 𝐌𝐞𝐝𝐢𝐜𝐚𝐥 𝐒𝐜𝐢𝐞𝐧𝐜𝐞𝐬 𝐚𝐧𝐝 𝐓𝐞𝐜𝐡𝐧𝐨𝐥𝐨𝐠𝐲** *Project Intern*
+### Sree Chitra Tirunal Institute for Medical Sciences and Technology
+**Project Intern**

 - Developed a test setup to simulate posture variation in patients fitted with Left Ventricular Assist Devices (LVAD)
 - Assisted in experimental design and data collection for biomedical analysis
 - Collaborated with research teams to evaluate system performance under varying conditions
-- Contributed to improving the reliability and accuracy of experimental outcomes
+- Improved the reliability and accuracy of experimental outcomes
 ---

 ## ▌ Technical Expertise